lindenb/jvarkit/docs/VcfPeekVcf.md

       Possible Values: [none, all, at_least_one]
     -b, --buffer-size
       buffer size (in bp).
 We don't do a random access for each variant.
-      Instead of this, load all the variant in a defined window.
+      Instead of this, load all the variants in a defined window.
+A distance specified as a positive integer.Comma are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 100000
     -h, --help
       print help and exit